eried/flipperzero-flippenheimer/README.md

 | D1, D2, D3             | [1N4937 Diode](https://s.click.aliexpress.com/e/_DFooson) | Make sure is in the correct orientation based on the band  |

 #### Calibration

+If you assembled the PCB, you need to calibrate it.
+First, check that the blue potentiometer is in the range of 50 ohms with a multimeter.
+Then carefully connect it to your Flipper Zero (there is high voltage parts, so be careful touching the board via the sides) and measure DC volts with your multimeter.
+Change the potentiometer until the voltage is around 360-380V